 So, where is Mo hanging out on social?
 How about the news media?
-Like where is Mo getting important information, what's catching her attention today?
+Like where is Mo getting important information?
+What's catching her attention today?
 What about transportation?

 Hobbies.
 What are they doing outside of work that they like to do?
 Cooking, learning the piano.
 What are some brands that really resonate with Mo?

 But thinking through, "Hey, I know someone who's a little bit like Mo."
 Or, "Hey, I can talk to somebody on the marketing team.
 Let me learn a little bit more about how they show up to work."

-Big things here.
-Goals, goals, and frustrations, and specifically how they pertain to the job at hand, or in this case, creating a learning experience that they're going to show up to what are their goals, what are their frustrations as they pertain to learning?
+Goals.
+Goals and frustrations, and specifically how they pertain to the job at hand.
+Or in this case, creating a learning experience that they're going to show up to.

-So the goal is, "Hey, I need to be heads down, I can't be distracted.
+So the goal is, "Hey, I need to be heads-down; I can't be distracted.
 I've got to get my things done."

 So, frustrations...dislikes the mandatory training, getting in the way of actually meeting those strict deadlines.